- Purpose and General Information

 Awards will be transferred to the applicant’s department.
 Normal rules and procedures for business expenses apply.
 The recipient’s departmental business office will be able to provide detailed information on how funds can be used to pay allowable expenses.

-Questions concerning the application or application process should be directed to the Office of the Associate Vice Provost for Research and Graduate Education.
+Questions concerning the application or application process should be directed to the Office of the Provost for Research and Graduate Education.

 Contact: Ginny Leung,